ismaeilalrewany/medi-schedule/README.md

 - useTransition and useDeferredValue for loading states
 - useMemo and useCallback for performance optimization
 - useReducer for complex state management

+## Middleware To Create

+1. logger
+2. errorHandler